venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 it for older emulations.
 Will be a SATA similar to `ich9-ahci` if Q35 machine is used, for IDE must be `if=ide` so will be `-drive file=storagedisk1.img,if=ide,id=hd0` so for older emulation with older OSs this is the best option.
-3. `-device virtio-scsi -device scsi-hd,drive=hd0` is newer virtio block device for file storage emulation **best option for huge amount of "disks" with enought performance** is prefered for server cluster emulation, can be used on any emulation if the kernel of operating system support it!
+3. `-device virtio-scsi -device scsi-hd,drive=hd0` is newer virtio scsi device for file storage emulation **best option for huge amount of "disks" with enought performance** is prefered for server cluster emulation, can be used on any emulation if the kernel of operating system support it!
 Dont use it on older OSs.